Miniature Pinscher

 Absolutely!
 Miniature Pinschers are well-suited to apartment living, making them popular choices in Sydney, Melbourne, and other Australian cities.
 Their small size and moderate exercise needs work well in compact spaces, though they do need daily walks and mental stimulation.

 Yes, Min Pins can be quite vocal, especially as puppies.
 They're naturally alert and will bark to announce visitors or anything unusual.
-Early, consistent training can help teach them when barking is appropriate, which is important for maintaining good neighbour relations in Australian suburbs.
+Early, consistent training can help teach them when barking is appropriate, which is important for maintaining good neighbour relations in Australian suburbs and apartments.

 Min Pins are long-lived dogs with a lifespan of 12-16 years.
 This makes them one of the longest-living breeds, so you're making a long-term commitment when you bring one home.